SkyRiver-2000/RuleArena/README.md

 # RuleArena
 [RuleArena: A Benchmark for Rule-Guided Reasoning with LLMs in Real-World Scenarios](https://arxiv.org/abs/2412.08972)

 Codes and data will be released around Dec 20.
-Thank you for your attention and patience.
+Thank you for your interest and patience.

 Please kindly cite our paper and star this repo if you use TRAD and find it interesting/helpful for your work, we'd appreciate it!
 Feel free to contact [Ruiwen Zhou](skyriver@sjtu.edu.cn) or open an issue if you have any questions.